open-workers/openworkers-website/docs/index.md

 ## Getting started

 To get started, you need to create an account.
-You can do this by clicking the "Login" button in the top right corner of the page.
+You can do this by clicking the "Sign in" button in the top right corner of the page.

-You will then be redirected to the login page.
-Login with your GitHub account.
+You will then be redirected to the sign in page.
+Sign in with your GitHub account.

 After logging in, you will be redirected to the dashboard.
 Here you can see all your workers and create new ones.